 5G has been in Italy since June 2019.
 However 2G is expected to continue in Italy until 2025.

 The average internet speeds in Italy are reasonably fast.
-For Fixed Broadband the average download speed is 64mbps and upload is 19mbps (as at March 2023).
+Italy is ranked 55th fastest in the world for mobile internet speeds and 73rd fastest for fixed broadband.
+For Fixed Broadband the average download speed is 81mbps and upload is 20mbps (as at April 2024).

 The best place to buy cell phone SIM cards in Italy are in phone stores.
 They can be found in shopping malls and city centres.
 We recommend not buying a SIM card at the airport as prices are generally higher at the airport.
 You will need to present photo ID in order to purchase a SIM card.